 We feel really grateful to be able to share with you the honest experiences of our next #BeThereBeYourself champion, Bryan.

-Our new campaign, The Big Monster Mashup, confronts gender stereotyping around fatherhood.
-We're sharing the message to father-figures across Scotland, to “Be there, be yourself”, to encourage them to celebrate their diversity, to feel supported when discussing their emotions, to feel empowered to embrace a care-giving role, and above all to find joy in the little things.
+Our “Be there, be yourself” campaign encourages father figures to celebrate their diversity, to feel supported when discussing their emotions, to feel empowered to embrace a care-giving role, and above all to find joy in the little things.

 How would you describe your parenting role?